- World's first f/1.5 aperture on a phone

 - Fast Charging was speedier in our tests

-It has a 3,500mAh-capacity battery – the same as last year’s phone – and it’s still bigger than the 3,000mAh- and 3,300mAh-equipped Galaxy S9 and Note 8.
-It’s the biggest battery you can get in a newer Samsung flagship.
+It has a 3,500mAh-capacity battery – the same as last year’s phone – and it’s still bigger than the 3,000mAh- and 3,300mAh-equipped Galaxy S9 and Note 8, though the Galaxy Note 9 has it beat.
 We were hoping to eke out a few more hours courtesy of the new more efficient chipsets that power the S9 and S9 Plus, but that hasn’t happened.

 Samsung, once again, isn’t pushing the boundaries of its battery capacity, perhaps understandably given its missteps with the explosion-prone Galaxy Note 7.
 However, it has slightly improved charging times, according to our tests.